 “I also heard the sound of bull-frogs from a swamp on the opposite side, thinking at first they were moose; a duck paddled swiftly by; and sitting in that dusky wilderness, under that dark mountain, by the bright river which was full of reflected light, still I heard the wood thrush sing, as if no other civilization could be attained…then at night the general stillness is more impressive than any sound, but occasionally you hear the note of an owl farther or nearer in the woods, and if near a lake, the semi human cry of the loons at their unearthly revels”

 TRIP 5: Henry David Thoreau journeyed on the East Branch of the Penobscot River in July and August 1857.
 Retrace his step along the East Branch through The Katahdin Woods & Waters: 2 NIGHTS CAMPING, paddling, hiking, fishing and camping with a registered Maine Guide.
 Canoe, camping equipment and food for guests is included in this trip.
-Cost is $199 per person per day, four person minimum.
+Cost is $549 per person, four person minimum.

 Day 1: 5pm Start: The put in is at the historic Bowlin Camps on the East branch of the Penobscot, paddle 2-3 miles, camp overnight at a campsite close to Little Spring Brook Mountain.
 At night enjoy a traditional campfire dinner with time in the evening and morning for fishing and swimming.